BC Wolves: 2022–23 season

-On 5 July 2022, Rimas Kurtinaitis was officially announced as the head coach of the club.
-On 6 July, Adas Juškevičius became the first player signed in the club's history.
-Wolves also signed Lithuanian men's national basketball team players Eigirdas Žukauskas and Kristupas Žemaitis, along with solid LKL players like Regimantas Miniotas, Vitalijus Kozys and Arnas Beručka.
-Also signed was former star of Rytas, and holder of multiple Lithuanian league records, Mindaugas Lukauskis, locally also known as the Iron man or the Legend.
-Marcos Delia became the first foreign player to sign a contract with the team, and soon after Ahmad Caver was the next one signed.
-The signing of Juan Gomez de Liano caused quite a stir in the homeland and Lithuania; he became the first Filipino basketball player to represent a European basketball club officially.
+On 5 July 2022, Rimas Kurtinaitis was announced as the club's head coach.
+The following day, Adas Juškevičius was the first player signed.
+The Wolves also signed Lithuanian men's national basketball team players Eigirdas Žukauskas and Kristupas Žemaitis, and LKL players such as Regimantas Miniotas, Vitalijus Kozys and Arnas Beručka.
+Former Rytas player and multiple LKL record-holder Mindaugas Lukauskis was also signed.
+Marcos Delia became the first foreign player to sign with the team, soon followed by Ahmad Caver.
+Juan Gomez de Liano was the first Filipino player signed by a European basketball club.

-Wolves started their first official game in the Lithuanian Basketball League with an away win over Nevėžis Kėdainiai 81–76.
-The club participated in the 2022–23 FIBA Europe Cup qualifying round, its first-ever participation in a European competition.
-Wolves defeated the legendary Greek team Aris Thessaloniki 88–77 in the first round but lost in the second round to Bulgarian champion Rilski Sportist 91–76, losing the chance to qualify for the tournament.
-In the LKL, the club struggled, but the signings of Jeffery Taylor and Eric Buckner were thought to have helped them rise in the standings.
-Wolves started a rivalry with Rytas Vilnius and also had competitive matches with long-time LKL champion and Euroleague participant Žalgiris Kaunas – scoring wins over both teams in February and the beginning of March.
-Wolves also defeated Eurocup participants Lietkabelis Panevėžys in the regular season series, which helped them reach third place in the LKL standings.
-Ahmad Caver in particular shined, as he was named the LKL MVP of the regular season.
-Wolves made late-season signings, Rashard Kelly and Jerai Grant, to strengthen the team before the playoffs.
+In their first LKL game, the Wolves defeated Nevėžis Kėdainiai on the road 81–76.
+The club participated in the 2022–23 FIBA Europe Cup qualifying round, its first European competition.
+The Wolves defeated the Greek Aris Thessaloniki team 88–77 in the first round, but was eliminated in the second round by Bulgarian champion Rilski Sportist 91–76.
+The club struggled in the LKL, but the signings of Jeffery Taylor and Eric Buckner were thought to help them rise in the standings.
+The Wolves began a rivalry with Rytas Vilnius and also had competitive matches with long-time LKL champion and EuroLeague participant Žalgiris Kaunas, defeating both teams in February and the beginning of March.
+The club defeated Eurocup participants Lietkabelis Panevėžys in the regular-season series, which helped them reach third place in the LKL standings.
+Ahmad Caver was named the LKL regular-season MVP.
+The late-season signings of Rashard Kelly and Jerai Grant aimed to strengthen the team before the playoffs.